ibm-cloud-docs/power-iaas/at-events.md

 ## Viewing events
 {: #at-viewing-events}

 Events are available in all regions.
 The {{site.data.keyword.at_full_notm}} can have only one instance per region.
-To view events, you must access the {{site.data.keyword.at_full_notm}} web user interface (UI).
+To view events, you must access the {{site.data.keyword.at_full_notm}} web user interface.
 To learn more, see [Starting the web UI through the IBM Cloud UI](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch#launch_step2).